Variable Pay Above 25% of CTC: Red Flag or Normal?

 Is 30% variable pay too high?

-Not inherently — it's common in sales, business development, and some senior leadership roles.
+Not inherently.
+It is common in sales, business development and some senior leadership roles.
 What matters more is the historical payout rate and whether the targets are realistic and largely within your control.

 Should I count variable pay when comparing two offers?

-Compare fixed pay first as your baseline, then treat variable pay as a secondary factor weighted by the payout history of each company.
-A ₹22L CTC with 90%-typical-payout variable can be more valuable in practice than a ₹24L CTC with a history of paying out only 50-60%.
+Compare fixed pay first as your baseline, then weigh variable by each company's payout history.
+A ₹22L CTC where variable reliably pays out at 90% can be worth more in practice than a ₹24L CTC with a record of paying 50 to 60%.

 Can I ask for variable pay to be converted to fixed?

-Yes, and it's a reasonable ask, especially if you're already employed and evaluating a competing offer.
-Companies vary in flexibility, but asking rarely hurts your candidacy — frame it as wanting more predictability rather than distrust of the company's performance.
+Yes, and it is a reasonable ask, particularly if you are employed and weighing a competing offer.
+Flexibility varies by company, but asking rarely hurts you.
+Frame it as wanting predictability rather than as distrust of the company's performance.

 Last reviewed July 2026.